CogComp/cogcomp-nlp/edison/README.md

 extraction which use information across several views over text to make a decision.

+The library is using a Feature Extraction Language (FEX) as a declarative way of defining features. that can be applied to text to generate features.

 ## Concepts
    - Feature extractors
    - Feature input transformers
    - Operations

+## The `FeatureExtractor` interface
+Edison comes with several built-in feature extractors.
+All feature extractors implement the interface `FeatureExtractor`, which provides two functions:

+   1. `getFeatures(Constituent)`: This function converts the input constituent into a set of Features.
+   2. `getName()`: Returns the name of the feature extractor.

+Feature extractors can be combined with each via operators to build newer ones.
+For example, a valid operators to conjoin feature extractors with each other to produce a new `FeatureExtractor`.
+Use the `FeatureUtilities.conjoin` to do this.

+## Defining Feature Extractors
+You can build feature extractors in two ways:

+   1. You can manually build a feature extractor by implementing the FeatureExtractor interface.
+   2. You can use a pre-defined

 ## Feature manifests and `.fex` definitions
 TODO